 Eves of Great Feasts

-Other Services and events as published in the Parish Calendar
+Other Services and events as published in the Parish Calendar: here.

 We're opening up a bit more.
-We're now permitted 21 people for each service.
-We'll be serving 2 liturgies a week for a while to be able to serve as many of the parish as possible, while still practicing Social Distancing (6 feet and masks, etc).
+We're now permitted 50% capacity people for each service.
+We're back to our regular schedule of Great Vespers Saturday night and Divine Liturgy on Sunday morning, while still practicing Social Distancing (6 feet and masks, etc).